yasinkbas/UILab/README.md

 [![License](https://img.shields.io/cocoapods/l/UILab.svg?style=flat)](https://cocoapods.org/pods/UILab)
 [![Platform](https://img.shields.io/cocoapods/p/UILab.svg?style=flat)](https://cocoapods.org/pods/UILab)

-UILab - an open-source basic framework designed to streamline and simplify the process of setting constraints in Swift-based UIKit projects for personal usage.
+UILab is a simple group of extension frameworks designed to streamline and simplify the process of setting constraints in Swift-based UIKit projects for personal usage.

-UILab aims to provide you with a powerful set of tools that abstract the complexities of constraint management, allowing you to focus on crafting delightful user experiences.

 ## Installation
 Integrate UILab into your project using your preferred dependency manager (CocoaPods, Swift Package Manager, or Manuel).
 Detailed installation instructions can be found in the further in the Readme.